tilemill-project/tilemill/_posts/docs/0201-01-01-mac-install.md

 ### Package Manager (Homebrew)

 We recommend installing Homebrew because it is the easiest tool to use to install some of the following software packages.
-After you type the ruby command below, you may be prompted to hit enter and then later be prompted with a key icon which means that it wants you to enter your Mac password.
+After you type the ruby command below, you may be prompted to hit enter and then later be prompted with a key icon, which means that it wants you to enter your Mac password.
 You may also have a box pop up saying you need to install the XCode command line tools.
 Just click "Install" on this box and follow the instructions.
-If you get an eror on the install of the command line tools, then skip to the next paragraph to try a more complicated procedure.
+If you get an eror on the install of the command line tools, then skip to the next paragraph to try a workaround procedure.
 To install Homebrew, open your Terminal app and type:

     cd ~
     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 If the above install worked without an error at the end, then skip down to the Version Control System section below.
 On the other hand, if your ruby command ended with errors about XCode command line tools, then close your Terminal app, go to the App Store on your Mac and download XCode.
 Once downloaded, go to your Applications folder and open the XCode app.
 Agree to the license, let it install components, then close the app once it has opened all of the way.
 You will not need to use this app, you just need it installed.
+Like above, when you run this, you may need to hit enter and then type in your password if you get a key icon.
 Now, open your Terminal app and type:

     cd ~
-    sudo ln -s $(xcode-select -p) /Library/Developer/CommandLineTools
-    ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+    ruby -e "$(curl -fsSL https://raw.githubusercontent.com/tilemill-project/tilemill/master/utils/installhomebrew)"

 ### Version Control System (git)